Meet the great players of Jazzistry, Our “Jazzhistorians”:

+We were saddened by the loss of Jazzistry’s founding bass player, John Dana in 2018.
 John Dana has been a fixture on Detroit’s jazz scene since the 1960s.
 John is a respected musician, educator and composer.
 His working experience is wide-ranging and includes stints with Art Blakey’s Jazz Messengers, Rita Moreno and the Glenn Miller Orchestra as well as Storytellers, a Detroit-based group teaching ethnomusicology to youth.
 We were very saddened to loose John suddenly in 2019, after a brief illness.
 He will always be remembered for gentle manner, sense of humor and his patience with students.

-Guitar & Banjo
+Guitars, Mandolin & Banjo

 Ron English has enjoyed a long career in music which began in Lansing.
 Ron has deep roots in the blues, Broadway, bebop, avant-garde, funk, Motown and gospel.
 Ron’s talents are varied and include composer, educator, clinician and adjudicator.
 He has worked with the Detroit Symphony Orchestra and many Motown groups, he has also toured and recorded with the Lyman Woodard Organization, Rahsan Roland Kirk and Eddie Russ – just to name a few.
 An integral part of Detroit’s jazz scene since the 60’s, he was awarded Metro Detroit’s Best Guitarist 1991 and 1993.